kuno4/MySQL-Database-Java/README.md

 # MySQL Database Console Application
 by Dominic Oertel

-See Reference Tutorial PDF in Documentation directory for complete set of instructions.
+See Tutorial Manual PDF in Documentation directory for complete set of instructions.